-Using Windows print server
+Using Windows Print Server

 - 1. Quit all applications.
 (Do not close this manual.) - 2.
-Insert the provided CD-ROM into the computer's CD-ROM drive.

-If you are using a computer that is running Windows 8 or Windows Server 2012, click the drive and CD-ROM names when these appear in the upper right corner of the screen, and then click [Run SETUP.EXE].

-For details about the languages supported in the printer drivers, see page 6 "Supported languages".

-- 4. Click [PCL Printer Drivers] or [PostScript 3 Printer Driver]. - The software license agreement appears in the [License Agreement] dialog box.
-After reading the agreement, click [I accept the agreement.], and then click [Next].

-6. Select a printer driver you want to use, and then click [Next].

-- 7. Select [Specify a new port], and then click [Next]. - 8.
-Select [Network Printer], and then click [Next]. - Double-click the computer name you want to use as a print server in the [Browse for Printer] window. - 10.
-Select the machine you want to use, and then click [OK]. - 11.
-Select the [Printer Name:] check box of the machine model you want to use. - 12.
-Configure the user code, default printer, and shared printer as necessary. - 13.
+Insert the provided CD-ROM into the computer's CD-ROM drive. - If the [AutoPlay] dialog box appears, click [Run AUTORUN.EXE]. - 3.
+Select an interface language, and then click [OK]. - For details about the languages supported in the printer drivers, see p.6 "Supported languages". - 4.
+Click [PCL Printer Drivers] or [PostScript 3 Printer Driver]. - The software license agreement appears in the [License Agreement] dialog box.
+After reading the agreement, click [I accept the agreement.], and then click [Next]. - If installing the PostScript 3 printer driver, proceed to step 7. - 6.
+Select a printer driver you want to use, and then click [Next]. - 7.
+Select the check box of the printer model you want to use. - 8.
+Double-click the printer name to display the printer settings. - 9.
+Click [Port:], and then click [Add] in the [Change settings for 'Port'] box. - 10.
+Click [Network Printer], and then click [OK]. - Double-click the computer name you want to use as a print server in the [Browse for Printer] window. - 12.
+Select the printer you want to use, and then click [OK]. - 13.
+Check that the port of the selected printer is displayed in [Port :].

+- 14. Configure the user code, default printer, and shared printer as necessary. - 15.
 Click [Continue].